apache/felix-dev/http/README.md

 The OSGi whiteboard implementation simplifies the task of registering servlets, filters, resources, listeners, and servlet contexts.
 For a complete introduction, please refer to the OSGi R7 Compendium or Enterprise specification.

 For a short introduction: Such a whiteboard service can be registered by exporting it as a service, making it no longer necessary to track and use the `HttpService` directly (or the `ExtHttpService` in legacy implementations, for registering filters).
-The whiteboard implementation detects all `javax.servlet.Servlet` and `javax.servlet.Filter` services with the right service properties.
+The whiteboard implementation detects all `jakarta.servlet.Servlet` and `jakarta.servlet.Filter` services with the right service properties.
 Let us illustrate the usage by registering a servlet and a filter:

 ```java
 public class Activator implements BundleActivator {